child support

 Children have the right to be financially supported by both of their parents upon divorce or separation.

 The law is different depending upon whether your children are children of a marriage or not.
 For divorcing parents, we look to the federal Divorce Act and the Federal Child Support Guidelines for guidance.
 For unmarried parents, Alberta’s Family Law Act and Alberta Child Support Guidelines apply.
-There are some very important differences between the federal and provincial legislation – how long child support is payable, for example.
+There are important differences between the legislation – how long child support is payable, for example.
 Complications can arise where there is a shared parenting arrangement, where one or both parents have incomes over $150,000 or are self-employed, or when someone is behind on their child support payments.

-There are two types of child support: a base amount, for day-to-day living expenses; and another amount for special or extraordinary expenses (often referred to as “section 7 expenses”).
+There are two types of child support: a base amount, for day-to-day living expenses (often referred to as “section 3”); and another amount for special or extraordinary expenses (often referred to as “section 7 expenses”).
 The base child support is paid on a monthly basis, and is dependent on the parenting schedule.
-Section 7 expenses are not included in the base child support and are shared proportionately based on both parents’ incomes.
-Section 7 expenses may include the following:
+The amount of child support paid can also have consequences with respect to the amount of spousal support that may be paid.

 -